marcog83/RoboJS/README.md

 Mediator is the context where your logic runs for a specific bunch of DOM.
 When a `data-mediator` matches an ID from MediatorsMap a new instance of Mediator is created. the DOM element is stored into a property named `element` and the `initialize` method is invoked.

+Mediators should observe one of the following forms:

+* Extend the base `RoboJS.dislay.Mediator` class and override `initialize()` and, if needed, `destroy()`.
+* Don't extend the base `RoboJS.dislay.Mediator` class, and provide functions `initialize()` and, if needed, also `destroy()`.

+`initialize()` function initializes the mediator.
+This is run automatically by the `MediatorBuilder` when a mediator is created.
+Normally the `initialize` function is where you would add handlers or dispatch events using the `eventMap`.

+###Mediator that exends RoboJS.dislay.Mediator

+You can sub-class `RoboJS.dislay.Mediator` class in order to code your logic.
+For example i defined `MediatorB`.

-Mediator has a reference to `eventDispatcher` too.
+`RoboJS.dislay.Mediator` has a reference to `eventDispatcher`.
 This way it can dispatch / listen to messages in your application.
-`addContextListener` and `removeContextListener` are responsible to map and unmap an event registered in EventDispatcher. `dispatch` is responsible to send an event with EventDispatcher.
+`addContextListener` and `removeContextListener` are responsible to map and unmap events registered to `eventDispatcher`. `dispatch` is responsible to send events with `eventDispatcher`.

-Usually events are registered in `initialize` function
+Usually handlers are registered in `initialize` function

 ```javascript
 // 'event-name' is a String.